Welcome back to How to do Los Angeles! This is the third post in this series, on my favorite place in the whole city: Hollywood!

 Continuing north on Vine, we’ll cross Hollywood where about 400 feet ahead is the Hollywood Palace, another historic Hollywood playhouse.
 Across the street (you can cross using another conveniently placed crosswalk) is the famous Capital Records Building.
 Built in 1955, this building was the world’s first circular office building and was designed to resemble a stack of 45rpm records.
 Along the south base of the building is a mural honoring some of the great Capital Records jazz musicians, including Miles Davis and Nat King Cole.

 Contining on our walk, we’ll turn around and head back to Hollywood Blvd, then turn left.
 Here, just past the Equitable Building, is The Pantages, Los Angeles’s number one playhouse.
 Built in 1930, the Pantages was originally a vaudeville and movie theater, but was converted to a live playhouse in 1977.
 As of this writing, all five highest grossing weeks in Los Angeles theater history have been at this theater.
-And finally, the Academy Awards were held in this theater from 1949 to 1959.
+The Academy Awards were also held in this theater from 1949 to 1959.

 After the Pantages we come to Hollywood and Argyle, also known as Celia Cruz Square.
 Celia Cruz was one of the greatest Salsa dancers of the twentieth century, but like Bob Hope Square, I do not know why this intersection was named after her.